Jules Montenier: Patents and innovations

-Montenier also holds a patent for a fanciful design for a shaving bowl (US Design Patent D143,437).
+Montenier also holds a patent for a fanciful design for a shaving bowl (US design patent D143,437).

 What's My Line?

 In the opening segment that featured Stopette, Jules Montenier, Inc. also advertised "Poof!
 Deodorant Body Powder" and "Finesse, the Flowing Cream Shampoo" in the same segment.
-In mid-1953, Dr. Montenier himself was pictured in the opening segment after the products were mentioned.
+In mid-1953, Montenier himself was pictured in the opening segment after the products were mentioned.